Electracy

-Electracy is a theory by Gregory Ulmer that describes the skills necessary to exploit the full communicative potential of a new electronic media such as multimedia, hypermedia, social software, and virtual worlds.
-According to Ulmer, electracy "is to digital media what literacy is to print."
+Electracy, described by Gregory Ulmer, refers to skills associated with using electronic media, such as multimedia, hypermedia, social software, and virtual worlds.

+Concept

+According to Ulmer, electracy "is to digital media what literacy is to print".
 It encompasses the broader cultural, institutional, pedagogical, and ideological implications inherent in the major societal transition from print to electronic media.
 Electracy is a portmanteau of "electricity" and Jacques Derrida's term "trace".

-Concept

-Electracy denotes a broad spectrum of research possibilities including the history and invention of writing and mnemonic practices, the epistemological and ontological changes resulting from such practices, the sociological and psychological implications of a networked culture, and the pedagogical implementation of practices derived from such explorations.
+Electracy encompasses a wide range of research areas, including the history and invention of writing and mnemonic practices.
+The epistemological and ontological changes resulting from such practices.
+Also, the sociological and psychological implications of a networked culture and the pedagogical implementation of practices derived from such explorations.